FeatureBaseDB/tools/dx/README.md

 ```
   -q, --queries       int      Number of queries to run (default 100)
   -r, --rows          int      Number of rows to perform intersect query on (default 2)
-  -i, --indexes       strings  Indexes to run queries on
+  -i, --indexes       strings  Indexes to run queries on (default all indexes from first cluster)
   -a, --actualresults bool     Save actual results of queries instead of counts (default false)
       --querytemplate string   Run the queries from a previous result file
 ```